 Victory Pact: DIPLOMACY

 The Interior Council's 4 main jobs all rely on Administration skill, as do the vast majority of their Stratagems.
-Leadership is occasionally used, as is Streetwise when you are trying to be friendly with the Godfather.
+Leadership, Bribery and Oratory are occasionally used, as is Streetwise when you are dealing with the Godfather.

 Human Resources: ADMINISTRATION